Argentina launches WTO action against the U.S.

 In a release, Argentina’s Ministry of Foreign Relations and Culture said if the U.S. did not provide a satisfactory response, it would demand an analysis of the country’s protectionist practices by a panel of experts.

 The ministry highlighted Argentine lemons were approved for U.S. entry in 2000, with citrus exports of 20,000 metric tons (MT) to the market.
-However, in 2011 a U.S. court reinstated the prohibition after the requests of ‘protectionist lobby groups’.
+However, after a short period a U.S. court reinstated the prohibition after the requests of 'protectionist lobby groups'.

 “Argentine lemons are currently the victims of a judicial trade barrier,” the release said.